ivykroncke/pantry/readme.md

 * Select a week to customize the meals, ingredients, or edit.
 * Create your own week including your choice of image or upload your own custom image!
 * All ingredients from a given week can be loaded to a convenient shopping list page.
+* Mobile-first design is also handsome on larger displays.

+### Future Development
+* Creating a log in for individual users.
+* Upload form for individual meal images.
+* Added javascript, css animations for more playful user experience.

 ### Other Credits